Discover Amsterdam

 Image from Koen Smilde

-With its winding channels, unique vegetation, and exquisite bird-watching opportunities, the best way to experience the natural beauty of North Holland is undoubtedly with a guided nature cruise.
+With its winding channels, unique vegetation, and exquisite bird-watching opportunities, the best way to experience the natural beauty of Old Holland is undoubtedly with a guided nature cruise.
 Under an experienced skipper's and nature guide's direction, the Visitor Centre De Poelboerderij organises various boat trips through the Womer and Jisperveld nature areas - the largest peat meadow in Europe.
 Many tours are themed, focussing on specific flora or bird of prey species or combined with an activity such as landscape photography or sketching.

-Enjoy the outdoors at Het Twiske
+Go sailing at Het Twiske

 Het Twiske is a recreation and nature area and a typical Noord-Holland peat lake area in the Zaan region.